huyisme-005/LaMusique/README.md

 ## Core Features

-*   **AI Song & Melody Crafter with User-Selected Emotion**: A unified section to:
+*   **AI Song & Melody Crafter with User-Selected Emotion and Integrated Editing**: A unified section to:
-    *   Generate original song lyrics and melodies by specifying themes, keywords, genre, a desired emotion (including "Mixed Emotion" with up to 3 selectable sub-emotions), key, and tempo.
-Lyrics generation is followed by automatic melody composition.
+    *   Generate original song lyrics by specifying themes, keywords, genre, and a desired emotion (including "Mixed Emotion" with up to 3 selectable sub-emotions).
+    *   Manually type, paste, or edit lyrics directly in an integrated textarea.
+    *   Compose a melody based on the current lyrics (either AI-generated or manually entered/edited), selected key, and tempo.
     *   The generated melody description includes **instructions on how to manually sing the song**.
-    *   Generated lyrics are immediately available for refinement in the "Edit" section.
     *   Includes an expanded list of music genres.
 *   **Audio Input & Analysis**:
     *   Upload audio files (e.g., song ideas, vocal snippets).
 If no audio is uploaded, a default silent placeholder is used for analysis.
     *   (Planned) Record audio directly using a microphone.
     *   Perform an experimental AI-powered scan for potential lyrical or obvious thematic overlaps with existing works based on the audio (and any globally available lyrics, if applicable).
 (Note: This is a preliminary check with limitations).
 *   **Integrated AI Copilot Hints**: Contextual tips and instructions for various features are available via "Info" icons and tooltips directly within each relevant component/section.
-*   **Manual Edit Module**: Directly edit generated lyrics.
 *   **Music Video Asset Management**:
     *   Upload image and video files to be used as assets for a music video.
     *   (Planned) AI-powered music video generation using uploaded assets.